-There are a number of different octave shapes to learn.
-And in my experience the easiest way to learn these is to group your strings together into pairs.
+There are a number of different octave shapes to learn and in my experience the easiest way to learn these is to group your strings together into pairs.

 If you take a note on one of these strings and move 2 strings up and 2 frets up, you will find the same note, 1 octave higher.

 This is an immensely useful octave shape.
 In fact it is one which, when combined with the additional shapes shown below, will really help you to unlock your guitar fretboard.

 The next octave shape to learn is built from notes on the D and G strings.
 It is as follows:

 Despite the stretch, it is crucial to learn this octave shape.
 This is because it allows you to connect the notes on your low E and A strings with the same notes in a totally different part of your guitar fretboard.

 The final octave shape is built from notes on your B and E Strings.
 It is as follows:

 Yet despite this, it is worth learning this shape.
 It will allow you to move across large sections of your fretboard elegantly, without having to rely on moving up and down scale shapes.

 At this point it is worth noting that this same shape can be applied to the G string.
 This is as follows:

 In this way you can learn the octave shapes that are built from notes on the E and A string, and then the D and G strings etc. There is a neat logic to this which makes them easier to learn.

 The second reason, is that this shape is a little more awkward compared with many of the other shapes.
 There is a bigger stretch, which makes it a little less practical in a playing context.

 When you look at the octave shapes as they are laid out above, it is difficult to appreciate just how important they are in helping you to navigate your guitar fretboard.

-Learning all of these notes from memory would be very challenging.
-But by combining your knowledge of the notes on your low E string with your knowledge of the octave shapes, you can very quickly connect all of these notes together.
+However by combining your knowledge of the notes on your low E string with your knowledge of the octave shapes, you can very quickly connect all of these notes together.